LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

 #.
 There is no need to *keep* a score
    after you've read it and immediately used it.
-   We will need to use an array, however, for the running total for each category.
+   *Do* use an array, however, for the running total for each category.

 #.
 In order to deal with a varying number of categories and different